oracle/terraform-provider-oci/website/docs/r/generative_ai_hosted_deployment.html.markdown

 	* `container_uri` - image url.
 	* `hosted_deployment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the application.
 	* `id` - if put artifact to a table, the id is needed
+	* `is_vulnerability_scan_required` - Optional flag that requires an Oracle Cloud Infrastructure Vulnerability Scanning Service compliance report for this artifact before it can become active.
+When not provided, the value defaults to false and the artifact is not blocked on a scan result.
 	* `status` - The current status of the artifact.
 	* `tag` - image tag.
 	* `time_created` - The date and time the artifact was created.